garybowers/sc_terraform_test/README.md

 This allows us to re-use code wherever possible and maintain standards.

-Output of the terraform runs are in the _DOC/ folder
+Output of the terraform runs are in the _DOC/ folder, the errors were my free AWS account ran out of IP Addresses.

 Tests are in the tests/ folder, however I ran out of time to do full coverage.